ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 grouped into one scenario.

 The technical specifications in the following table are included in the Exchange EAS Protocol Test Suites package.
-The version of these technical specifications is v20150630.
+The technical specifications version is v20150630.

 **Exchange EAS Protocol technical specifications**